Every Subway Sandwich—Ranked for Nutrition!

 Steak & Cheese

-If it weren’t for the sky-high sodium levels, this Steak and Cheese could have ranked higher on our list.
-The steak is free of any preservatives or fillers and is topped with all-natural slices of provolone cheese, resulting in a well-balanced sub when it comes to fat, carbs, and protein.
+If it weren't for the sky-high sodium levels, this Steak and Cheese could have ranked higher on our list.
+The steak is free of any preservatives or fillers, resulting in a well-balanced sub when it comes to fat, carbs, and protein.

 If you can't decide, why not get all three!
 But rather than the previously listed trios, Subway's Club is lower in sodium and higher in protein.